PowerSnail/PowerSnail.github.io/content/posts/comsci/2023-02-08-set-plasma-wallpaper/index.md

 Plasma can be scripted with JavaScript through its DBus interface, and there's a fairly comprehensive documentation (The KDE Community, 2023).

-The first piece of the puzzle is getting the desktops in a deterministic order.
+The first step is getting the desktops in a deterministic order.
 Desktops can be retrieved by a global function `desktops()` which "returns an array of all desktops that currently exist"(The KDE Community, 2023).
 Each `Desktop` object has a `screen` property, a numerical ID of the